Skip to main content

 Before you begin

-• This What’s In The Box? game can be played for Halloween.
-However, you can also play it for another event, such as Christmas, Easter or Hanukkah - just adjust the items in the box to match the celebration.
+• This What’s In The Box? game can be played a party or an event, such as Halloween, Christmas, Easter or Hanukkah - just adjust the items in the box to match the celebration.

 • You can also play this game throughout the year.
 You’ll need to use safe natural or household objects or items for people to guess, such as teddies, jelly, acorns or a TV remote.